danieka/danielk.se/content/cv/_index.md

 ## Tech Lead (2020-)

-At Flinker I'm leading a frontend team that started out as three members, including me, that grown to five members.
+At Flinker I'm leading a frontend team that started out as three members, including me, that has grown to five members.

 One of my biggest tasks hes been to migrate our frontend from PHP + jQuery to Vue.